jacksweat22/SEI-repository-Jsweat22/units/1_front_end_devlopment/w01/d1/04-intro-dev-env.md

 ---
 ## Using the _Terminal_<br>Command Line Interface

+Terminal provides a Command Line Interface (CLI) to the operating system.
+With it you can give your computer direct, text-based instructions.
+It is the most powerful piece of software on your computer!
+Think of it as the central hub of your development process.

+For now, we will use it to navigate the files and folders in our computer.

+---
+When terminal launches, it will start in your computer's home directory (whatever you named your computer).

+Your home directory is denoted by the tilde **~**.

+In Terminal-land, Directories are the same as Folders (we just call them Directories).

 ---
 ### What is _Terminal_?
 - _Terminal_ is the developers' choice for entering commands and navigating the filesystem.